TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/GlobalTypo3Options/Index.rst

 warning_mode
 """"""""""""

+Here you can set an integer.
 If the first bit is set to 1, warning_email_addr (see above) will be notified every time a backend user logs in.
-If the second bit is set, an email is also send every time an administrator backend user logs in.
+If the first bit is not set and the second bit is set, an email is only sent every time an *administrator* backend user logs in.

 The default value is an empty string.